polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/adding-a-module-to-your-runtime.md

 ]
 ```

-This second line defines the `default` features of your runtime crate as `std`.
+This second line aaa defines the `default` features of your runtime crate as `std`.
 You can imagine, each module crate has a similar configuration defining the default feature for the crate.
 Your feature will determine the features that should be used on downstream dependencies.
 For example, the snippet above should be read as:

 > The default feature for this Substrate runtime is `std`.
 When `std` feature is enabled for the runtime, `parity-scale-codec`, `primitives`, `client`, and all the other listed dependencies should use their `std` feature too.

 This is important to enable the Substrate runtime to compile to both native binaries (which support Rust [`std`](https://doc.rust-lang.org/std/)) and Wasm binaries (which do not: [`no_std`](https://rust-embedded.github.io/book/intro/no-std.html)).

-To see how these features actually get used in the runtime code, we can open `contracts-chain/runtime/src/lib.rs`:
+To see how these features actually get used in the runtime code, we can open the project file:

-**lib.rs**
+**`runtime/src/lib.rs`**

 ```rust
 //!
 The Substrate Node Template runtime.
 This can be compiled with `#[no_std]`, ready for Wasm.